yorkshire-imaging-collaborative/yorkshire-imaging-collaborative.github.io/src/pages/peer-learning-feedback.md

 excerpt: How to promote peer learning and share feedback across a the regional imaging network
 toc: true
-next_review_date: 2024-05-04T10:02:48.934Z
 sidebar: true
 author: Dr Daniel Fascia
 nextReview: 2024-05-04T10:11:38.644Z
-last_review_date: 2021-05-04T10:02:48.914Z
 tags:
   - nav
   - footer
 lastReview: 2021-05-04T10:11:38.624Z
 ---

 ## Group for REALM chairs

 If you are already the chair of your local Radiology Events and Learning Meeting (REALM) or aspire to take on this role, then you will find this meeting useful.
 It acts as a knowledge sharing and peer support network for meeting leads, and a place to discuss

-* How to organise a good REAL Meeting
+- How to organise a good REAL Meeting
-* A workflow for sharing and review of learning cases
+- A workflow for sharing and review of learning cases
-* How to record and share learning
+- How to record and share learning
-* Common pitfalls to avoid
+- Common pitfalls to avoid

 As a peer group meeting, there is no group lead but meetings will be formally organised by YIC and minutes shared in the Peer Learning Special Interest Group.